google/dart-scissors/README.md

 ## Defaults vs. debug vs. release

-sCiSSors is fine-tuned for fast build in `debug` mode (default for `pub serve`) small code size in `release` mode (default for `pub build`).
+sCiSSors is fine-tuned for fast build in `debug` mode (default for `pub serve`) and small code size in `release` mode (default for `pub build`).

-It supports full customization of its settings.
+Its behaviour can be fully customized through transformer settings in `pubspec.yaml`.
 For instance, to enable PNG optimizations in all modes, and enable SVG optimizations in `debug` only:

 ```yaml
 transformers: